mesosphere/marathon-lb/README.md

 ### API Endpoints

-Marathon-lb exposes a few endpoints on port 9090 (by default).
+Marathon-lb exposes a few endpoints served by HAProxy on port 9090 (by default).
 They are:

 | Endpoint                      | Description                                                                                                                                                                                                                                                                                                               |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|